-The University of Hawai’i at Mānoa partners with educational and research institutions all over the world, providing networking and exchange opportunities for students, faculty, and scholars.
+The University of Hawai’i at Mānoa partners with educational and research institutions all over the world, providing international opportunities for students, faculty, and scholars.
 For a detailed outline of UHM procedures for establishing various types of international agreements, please consult the International Agreements page on the OIEP website